-Solar photovoltaic (PV) systems – also known as solar panel systems, solar energy systems, or solar power systems – convert sunlight into electricity.
-You can use the electricity generated by your solar PV system to power your home, your business or even your car.
+Solar energy is a great way to help the environment by reducing your carbon footprint and saving you money at the same time.
+But how does solar energy work?
+Solar photovoltaic (PV) systems – also known as solar panel systems, or solar energy systems – convert sunlight into electricity.
+You can use the electricity generated by your solar PV system to power your home, your business or even your car!

 PV systems are made up of a number of components, the biggest and most important being: the solar panels, solar inverters, mounting platforms and cabling infrastructure.
 Combined, these components harness radiant light from the sun, convert it into electricity and transmit it into homes and businesses to power electrical devices, like lights and appliances, and provide heating and cooling via the electrical currents they create.

-Solar panels can come in all shapes and sizes, but they’re typically comprised of a grouping of solar cells that are wired together and encapsulated by a glass casing that protects the equipment against the elements.
-Solar cells are essentially made up of semiconducting materials – often silicon – that are sandwiched together between positive and negative charges.
+Solar panels are typically comprised of a grouping of solar cells that are wired together and encapsulated by a glass casing that protects the equipment against the elements.
 When sunlight hits a cell, the photons within the sunlight knock electrons free from the semiconducting material.
 This starts the flow of electricity.
 Then, conductive plates made of metal on the sides of the cells gather the electrons and transfer them through wires.
 At this point, these electrons can flow just like direct current (DC).
-This is known as the photovoltaic effect.
+This is known as the photovoltaic effect. .

 The more solar cells and larger the solar panel array is, the more electricity can be generated.

-The solar panels are affix to the roof or to the ground using racking and mounting systems.
-They also allow you to position your panels at an angle that is best for capturing the sun’s rays.
+The Hanwha Q Cells solar panels are affix to the roof or to the ground using racking and mounting systems.
 To perform at their best, solar panels should face south and be installed at an angle between 30 and 45 degrees, depending on how far you are from the equator.

 Cabling networks can vary, but typically are designed to be UV and weather resistant and capable of dealing with extreme fluctuations in temperature (both heat and cold), since one common factor for these system is that they’re used outdoors.
 To achieve this, most solar cables use plastic that are cross-linked using electron beams.
 This protects against the weather elements, including the sun’s radiation and humidity.